UniKnow/AgileDev/dbc4java/src/site/markdown/usage.md

 In the example above we assure by the constraint `@Min(0)` that the integer is always positive.

+## Usage standalone

+## Usage within Spring
-To assure that the constraints are validated at every method invocation the dbc4spring spring configuration file need to be imported.
+To assure that the constraints are validated at every method invocation the dbc4java spring configuration file need to be imported.

     <beans xmlns="http://www.springframework.org/schema/beans"
            xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"